 Ask most platform teams how many agents are running in their org.
 The honest answer is usually: "We don't know."

 There's no inventory.
 No ownership.
 No way to understand what's running, what it's doing, or whether it's still needed.
+Prefactor's research found 95% of agent projects fail to reach production — and a major reason is that organizations can't trace who or what is responsible for agent actions.

 What Enterprises Need to Put in Place

+Governance on who can create and publish agents.
 Not everyone should be able to deploy an agent to production.
-Organizations need clear policies on who can build agents, who can publish them, and what review process they go through before they touch real systems.
+Clear policies on who can build, who can publish, and what review process gates new agents.

+Permissions at the tool and workspace level.
 Agents shouldn't have blanket access.
-Permissions should be scoped by tool, by workspace, by environment.
-An agent that reads from a staging database shouldn't automatically have access to production.
+Permissions scoped by tool, by workspace, by environment.
+An agent that reads from staging shouldn't automatically have production access.

-Visibility into agent inventory, ownership, and activity
+Visibility into agent inventory, ownership, and activity.
+A single view of every agent: owner, capabilities, frequency, cost.

 The Role of a Control Plane